Glenn Wexler

 Glenn Thomas Walksler (born 1963) is an American contemporary artist based in Chicago.
 He is known primarily for works involving silkscreen printing and photographic site-specific installations.
-His Far East travels and interest in the urban environment have influenced his subject matter and themes.
+Travels through urban environments in Japan and Thailand have influenced his subject matter and themes.

 History

-Glenn Wexler was born in Chicago and grew up in the west side Austin neighborhood and Oak Park, Illinois.
+Glenn Wexler was born in Chicago and grew up in the west-side Austin neighborhood and Oak Park, Illinois.
 In the late 1980s he began pursuing a career in graphic and visual arts.
 His first studio was a live/work space in the Wicker Park, Chicago neighborhood on the near northwest side.
 In what was then mainly an artist community, he became very active producing screen-printed works and exhibiting frequently.
-By the early 1990s he became part of a group of artists associated with events and venues in and around the areas Flat Iron and Tower Building.
+By the early 1990s he became part of a group of artists associated with events and venues in and around the areas Flat Iron and Tower buildings.

 It was during that time, Wexler met renowned artist Ed Paschke, of the Chicago Imagists, and they soon became friends.
 Conversing and working with Paschke in his far north side studio, Wexler learned much about the art world and was profoundly influenced to continue developing as an artist.